 Know Where to Acquire Car Parts

 If, for example, you are repairing your car and want to save on the amount you spend on parts, a salvage auction is a great place to get quality, original parts at a low price.
 Sometimes it is difficult to find parts for older models of cars no longer in production.
 However, since many cars end up at a salvage auction, you are likely to find a car that is the same model as yours, even if not of the same age.
-This allows you to acquire parts for cheaper prices to repair your vehicle or even buy in bulk to use for various vehicles that you buy, fix, and resell for a profit.
+This allows you to acquire parts for cheaper prices to repair your vehicle.
+Or even buy in bulk to use for various vehicles that you buy, fix, and resell for a profit.

 Look for the Vehicle History Report

 As mentioned before, the vehicle’s history can help you make a better decision when it comes to choosing a salvage car to buy.
-Request the VIN number from the seller when you find a car you are interested in buying.
+Request the VIN number from the seller when you find a car you are buying.
 You can use sites like Carfax to find out the vehicle’s history and check what repairs, especially major ones, were done on the car as well as its maintenance history.
 The vehicle history report will also give you information on what kind of damage resulted in the vehicle being labeled as salvage.

 Know What Can and Cannot Be Fixed